Black Bear Hunting

 - Successful black bear hunters shall forfeit any biological data or specimens necessary to properly manage this species.

-Black Bear Hunting Devices & Regulations
+Black Bear Hunting Devices and Regulations

 - Telescopic and laser sights may be used on all devices legal for hunting bear.

-- It is unlawful to have a loaded firearm in, on, or leaning against any vehicle.
+- It is unlawful to have a loaded firearm in, on or leaning against any vehicle.
 This includes ammunition in the magazine or a muzzleloader ready to fire.

 - Firearms used for bear hunting may only shoot one all-lead, lead alloy, or copper soft-nosed or expanding bullet or ball.
 Sabots are permitted.